 Whether you’re meeting new people through a dating app where you swipe or answer a dozen questions on a survey, Internet dating is the new norm.
-Along with it as come a whole slew of dating rules everyone it seems must follow, there’s dos, and don’ts, plus individual expectations on how we should all act.
+While there are plenty of success stories from online dating, there are as many heartaches and difficulties.
+Along with it has come a slew of dating rules it seems everyone must follow.
+These include dos and don’ts, plus individual expectations on how we should all act.

 Socially Defined Dating Rules